-This course usually takes place over 3 days per week for two years.
-You complete the 90-credit Diploma in the first year and the Extended Diploma in the second year.
+You will complete the National Foundation Diploma in the first year and the National Extended Diploma in the second year.
 The two-year course is equivalent to 3 A-Levels and is worth up to 168 UCAS points (Triple Distinction*) or 144 UCAS points (Triple Distinction).

 Mandatory units are:

-- Understand the Principles of Animal Biology
+- Animal Biology (externally assessed)

-- Manage Animal Accommodation
+- Animal Behaviour

-- Undertake and Review Work Related Experience in the Land-based Industries
+- Work Experience in the Animal Sector

-NB: Enrolment on this course is dependent on meeting the Entry Requirements stated above.
+NB: Enrolment on this course is dependent on meeting the entry requirements stated above.

 After Your Course

-Course fees are per year.
-The current fee information is related to the 2019/20 academic year and is subject to change before the start of the course.
-Fees for 2020/21 will be updated in the Spring Term.
+The current full-time & degree-level fee information is related to the 2021/22 academic year and is subject to change before the start of the course.
+Fees for 2022/23 will be updated in the Spring Term 2022.
 There may also be additional costs associated with the course.

 Level 3-6 Courses

-Advanced Learning Loans are available for students aged 19+ and studying an eligible Level 3/4/5 and 6 Course.
+Advanced Learning Loans are available for students aged 19 or over and studying an eligible Level 3/4/5 and 6 Course.
 If you are on an Access course, the loan will be written off if you complete a degree.

 Please speak to Student Services for more information on course fees.